ProgrammingHero1/healthcare-related-website/task_description.md

 ### Optional:
+1. Though Email and password validation is not mandatory for marks.
+We highly recommend to implement those.
+2. You may use `react hook form`, basic html form or any library for authentication
+3. Add some mouseover animation while taking the mouse on the services card
+4. If you want to take a challenge. consider using `react-leaflet`
+5. Please Use icons whenever applicable and use fonts
+6. Make the footer little more realistic
+7. Optimize your images
-1. Add something extra of your own.
+8. Add something extra of your own.
 This will help you in the future.
-2. Make the footer little more realistic
-3. Add some mouseover animation while taking the mouse on the services card
-4. Use icons
-5. use better font
-6. Optimize your images
-7. These assignments are very useful

 ### Additional information: